fatmali/react-formik-wizard/README.md

 Building forms is hectic.
 Building wizards, even more so!
 I built this library to enable me to create quick wizards and forms using plain json for my own use.
 Having a form defined in a structure like JSON has a lot of advantages, to name a few:

-1. Lose coupling between your React components and your forms, you can have your forms stored as json anywhere in your architecture and deployed independently of your frontend code
+1. Lose coupling between your React components and your forms, you can have your forms stored as json anywhere in your architecture and deployed independently of your frontend code 🚀
-2. Easy to build and deploy tools that would help in form creation
+2. Easy to build tools that would help in form creation/maintennace by non-technical team members, saves your engineers time ⏰

 ## Install